keithalewis/math/uf.md

 ## Remarks

-In the real world trades often involve the exchange of more than two holdings.
-For example a fee or commission to a broker or market maker that enabled the trade.
+Trades often involve the exchange of more than two holdings, for example a fee or commission to a broker or market maker that enabled the trade.
 These are accommodated by including the associated transactions as trades with the third parties involved.